mathieucarbou/conf-reverse-ajax/README.md

-== How to setup samples ==
+## How to setup samples

 First edit your Maven settings.xml file to add Mycila snapshot repository to get latest Soecket.IO-Java libraries.
-You'll find all necessary information here: http://code.google.com/p/mc-repo/
+You'll find all necessary information at [Mycila Repository wiki](http://code.google.com/p/mc-repo/).

 Then get the samples and build them: